5206512503

 filler@godaddy.com

-Cirrhosis is a condition in which the liver is scarred and permanently damaged.
+Cirrhosis is a condition in which the liver is heavily scarred and permanently damaged.
 Scar tissue replaces healthy liver tissue and prevents the liver from working normally.
 Scar tissue also partly blocks the flow of blood through the liver.
 As cirrhosis gets worse, the liver begins to fail.

 A healthy liver (left) and a liver with cirrhosis (right).